rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 layout: post
 ---

-> **TL;DR;** - a combination of `TimescaleDB` & standardising time-series readings before storage enabled merging a web application database with a timeseries database and massively reducing the number of lines of code required to process "raw" sensor readings into useful file outputs for analysis
+> **TL;DR;** For the last two years I have maintained a system which fetches readings from remote sensors, cleans them & exports them into files that can be used to answer questions like "where to place wind turbines on on a particular site".
+By standardising & storing readings in a timeseries database called `TimescaleDB`, I was able to massively simplify both the system & code needed to process them.
+Making `TimescaleDB` work well with `Django` was not straightforward but was ultimately worth the effort for the reduction in system complexity it enabled.

 > I owe this concept of data "standardisation" to Hadley Wickham's ["Tidy Data" paper](https://vita.had.co.nz/papers/tidy-data.pdf)